mattoxb/uiuc-cs421-sp22/content/docs/getting-started/github.md

 The first time you're accessing the CS 421 repository this semester, you will need to have a CS 421 repository set up for you.
 This process is simple:

 1. If you don't have one already, create an account at [github.com](https://github.com).
+   1. Once you do this, you will need to [create a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
+   2. Next, you will need to [authorize the token for single sign on (SSO)](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on)
 2. Visit this [magic repository creator](https://edu.cs.illinois.edu/create-ghe-repo/sp22_cs421/)
 3. It will ask you to join the `illinois-cs-coursework` group.
 4. You will get a repository with a URL like `https://github.com/illinois-cs-coursework/sp22_cs421_NETID`, where